chinesedfan/You-Dont-Know-Axios/README.md

 The transport is determined by the url protocol (starting with `https` or not).
 But usually, the native http/https transport is wrapped by [follow-redirects][follow-redirects], which is an independent open source library that handles redirections, unless you have set `maxRedirects` to zero.
 You can also choose your own transport by `transport` in request config.

 Browsers handle redirections automatically. axios has no control for that.
+But [fetch][fetch-api] provides an option called `redirect`.

 ### Response Schema
 [<ins>back to top</ins>](#you-dont-know-axios)&nbsp;&nbsp;[<ins>back to parent</ins>](#usage-knowledges)